-SIATA 208 CS coupé Chassis no: CSo69 - Coachwork: Balbo Owner: Jan De Reu - Category: F Giorgio Ambrosini's SIATA was involved in the development of the new Fiat 8V production car from the beginning and subsequently, under the direction of Engineer Rudolf Hruska, also designed their own tubular chassis with all-round independent suspension.
+SIATA 208 CS coupé Chassis no: CSo6g - Coachwork: Balbo Owner: Jan De Reu - Category: F Giorgio Ambrosini's SIATA was involved in the development of the new Fiat 8V production car from the beginning and subsequently, under the direction of Engineer Rudolf Hruska, also designed their own tubular chassis with all-round independent suspension.
 According to the research of historian Tony Adriansens, between 1952 and 1954 56 8V engines were supplied by Fiat to SIATA, for their spider and coupé models.
-George Arents, who at some time fitted it with a Ferrari 500 Mondial engine.
+Just 15 examples of the SIATA 208 CS coupé were built, the first six bodied by Stabilimenti Farina and the following nine by Carrozzeria Successori Balbo.
+It is believed this 208 CS Balbo was shown at the 1953 Turin Motor Show before being exported to the USA, where it was raced until 1956 by George Arents, who at some time fitted it with a Ferrari 500 Mondial engine.

+FERRARI 250 Europa GT

+Chassis no: 0409GT - Coachwork: Pinin Farina Owner: Alessandro Bruni - Category: E

+Europa GT.

-FERRARI 250 Europa GT Chassis no: 040gGT - Coachwork: Pinin Farina Owner: Alessandro Bruni - Category: E Presented in October 1954 at the Paris Motor Show, the 250 Granturismo replaced the 250 Europa but, also as in the first official sale catalogues. it retained the denomination 250 Europa and it is today known as the 250 Built in approximately 40 examples, all but one bodied by Pinin Farina, in 1956 the car was superseded by the new 250 GT, whose body was designed by Pinin Farina and built first by Boano and later by Ellena.
-This car has been under its current ownership since April 1966 and has covered less than 14,000 km.
-It is in original configuration, has never been restored, just always well maintained over the years by its owners.
+Presented in October 1954 at the Paris Motor Show, the 250 Granturismo In 1950 Maserati replaced the A6 1500 with the A6G 2000, still fitted replaced the 250 Europa but, also as in the first official sale catalogues. with the sohe engine enlarged to 2-liter.
+In late 1954 they presented the it retained the denomination 250 Europa and it is today known as the 250 A6G/54 powered by a new 6-cylinder 2-liter dohc engine delivering circa 150 bhp.
+The internal ancillaries were similar to those of the contempo-Built in approximately 40 examples, all but one bodied by Pinin Farina, in rary A6GCS/53 racer, but with chain driven distribution instead of the 1956 the car was superseded by the new 250 GT, whose body was desiggear driven one; Allemano, Frua and Zagato supplied the bodies, the last ned by Pinin Farina and built first by Boano and later by Ellena. two coachbuilders in both Berlinetta and Spider form.
+Finished in light This car has been under its current ownership since April 1966 and has blue with blue upholstery, this early Berlinetta was sold to the French importer Garage Mirabeau in Paris.
+The car raced the 1957 Tour de France covered less than 14,000 km.
+It is in original configuration, has never driven by Ampouilie-Berbier and later it was part of the Pozzoli Collecbeen restored, just always well maintained over the years by its owners. tion before being exported to the USA.